 - Consistent stopping power for heavy vehicles and payloads

-- Engineered for thermal stability to reduce brake fade
+- Engineered for thermal stability to reduce brake fade from frequent stops

 - Burnishing strips provide quick pad to rotor break-in